KaushalGoud/payperprompt/readme.md

 AI APIs today force a binary choice: **subscribe monthly, or don't use it at all.**

-That model breaks down in a few real, common situations:
+That breaks down in a few real, common situations:

 | Scenario | Why it fails today |
 |---|---|